Sport in China: Football

+Association football is the best-attended sport in China.
+The 2024 Chinese Super League saw an average attendance of 19,431, while the Chinese Basketball Association typically draws around 5,000 spectators per game.
+Football has become the most popular sport in nearly every province of China, with basketball closely following behind.
+In Chinese-speaking regions, association football is not the number one sport in Taiwan, where baseball takes the top spot, and in Hong Kong, where horse racing is the most popular sport.

-Football earns one of the highest television ratings of any sport in the country and has been one of the most well supported sports in China ever since it was introduced in the 1900s.
+Football earns one of the highest television ratings of any sport in the country and has been one of the most well-supported sports in China ever since it was introduced in the 1900s.
 There is also written evidence that a game similar to football, Cuju, was first played in China around 50 BC.
 The current Chinese Football Association (CFA) was founded in the PRC after 1949.
 Its headquarters is located in Beijing, and the current chairman is Chen Xuyuan.
 From 1994 to 2004, the CFA established the first professional football league, which was "Jia A".
 The Chinese Super League (CSL) is the premier football league in China, which was changed from "Jia A" in 2004, as the top of a league hierarchy that extends to four leagues.
 Jia in Chinese also means "First" or "Best".
 Since its foundation the Super League has been relatively unstable, and has struggled to maintain popularity.
 In 2016, the average attendance of the CSL was 24,159 making it one of the highest attending professional football league around the world.

 At the international level, Chinese football has enjoyed little success despite the amount of support it receives from fans.
 Although the national team qualified for the 2002 FIFA World Cup, they failed to score a single goal and lost three group matches.
 Conversely, the women's national team has finished second at both the World Championships and the Olympic Games.
 Despite the Chinese women's team's success at international competitions, however, women's football in China does not receive nearly as much attention as their counterparts in Canada and the United States, therefore China's good trend in women's football may well come to an end in the near future.
 In 1991, China hosted the inaugural Women's World Cup in Guangzhou; in 2004, it hosted AFC Asian Cup.

 Football has always been among the more popular amateur team sports for recreation in China.
 High schools often have football facilities, some of which are rented on weekends to local amateur teams to organize matches.
 It is also popular to watch on television, with large international tournaments such as the World Cup and the European Championships, as well as major European leagues receiving widespread coverage.